iamakshat01/bloodfinder-frontend/README.md

 2. User Authentication has been integrated into the frontend.
 3. Maps API has been integrated into the frontend.
-4. Navgation has been setup and is in working state.

 # Technologies and Packages Used